 IFRS 13 - Fair Value Measurement ("IFRS 13") was issued by the IASB in May 2011.
 IFRS 13 is a new standard which provides a precise definition of fair value and a single source of fair value measurement considerations for use across IFRS.
 IFRS 13 clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants at the measurement date under current market conditions.
 It also establishes disclosures about fair value measurement.
-IFRS 13 is effective for annual periods beginning on or after January 1, 2013.
-The Company is in the process of evaluating the effect of the adoption of this standard.
+At July 1, 2013, the Company adopted this pronouncement and there was no material impact on the Company's consolidated financial statements.